git-town/git-town/documentation/tutorial.md

 ## Creating a pull request

 When you are done, you run `git pr`.
 It opens your browser with the GitHub page for creating a new pull requests.
 Many fields like the branches are prepopulated.
-You fill out the rest, and create the pull request.
+You fill out the rest, and submit the pull request.

 ## Shipping the feature